tarun91vas/Web-Crawler/readme.md

 #### Algorithm

-###### Crawl
+###### Tasks

-- For a given base url, fetch page html
+- For a given base url, fetch page html/data
-- Append the new links on this page to pending urls array
-- Continue fetching information from links till max depth
-- return a mapping of all crawled urls and its data.

-###### Fetch
-- For each url, push regex match into a results object
+- For a given base url, crawl all the pages to the depth d.
+- Regex search on crawled data
+- Find trending for today/week/month/year.